plusmobileapps/alarm-clock/README.md

 [Room](https://developer.android.com/topic/libraries/architecture/room) is the solution to make this exact task of caching data simple, and with Kotlin even simpler.
 When paired with `LiveData`, notifying UI is even easier since Room is able to return `LiveData` objects and emit changes to the underlying data to its observers if any changes are made to the database.

+### Navigation

+With Google having no strong opinion on navigation and the iterations `Fragment`'s have gone through over the years.
+[The Navigation Architecture Component](https://developer.android.com/topic/libraries/architecture/navigation/) is a useful tool for easily implementing navigation in your app with a single `Activity` housing the app chrome (bottom navigation bar, app bar, components that are stationary) and each content screen being a `Fragment`.
+This component provides a nice GUI to link content screens to one another and allow you to navigate your app without ever needing to make a fragment transaction!

+As of today, this component is still in alpha and has some limitations but is a great start to create navigation quickly for any app.

 ## Firebase